Byson94/rhai_trace/README.md

             }
         }
     }

     Ok(())
 }
 ```

+## Full Example

-For a complete working example that integrates `rhai_trace` with the [`ariadne`](https://docs.rs/ariadne) crate for pretty error reporting, check out the example folder:
+For a complete working example showing integration with [`ariadne`](https://docs.rs/ariadne) for pretty error reporting, see the `example` folder in the repository:

 [GitHub Example](https://github.com/Byson94/rhai_trace/tree/main/example)